-Pull the stocking down over the knee and attach the clips as above.
+Above Knee Stockings – Pull the stocking down over the knee and follow the steps as above.